GeneralBots/botbook/src/13-devices/mobile.md

 ## Offline Mode

-BotOS can work offline with local LLM:
+BotDevice can work offline with local LLM:

 1. Install botserver on the device (see [Local LLM](./local-llm.md))
 2. Configure to use localhost: